andreaspeters/flexpacket/README.md

 ## Important Infos

 I'm a Linux User!
 So, the main platform for FlexPacket are Linux based Systems and not Windows.
-But I realy do my best to support Windows.
-Sometimes I nead your help.
+But I really do my best to support Windows.
+Sometimes I need your help.
 As example, I have issues with Hostmode under Windows.
 But I cannot find the problem.
 If someone use Windows on Hardware (not like me in a VM), I would be happy to get feedback if Hostmode via USB/RS232 is working.